Paternal Family Tree: Hastings

 Around 1638 Anthony Van Dyck [aged 38].
 Portrait of Catherine Hastings Countess Chesterfield and Lucy Davies Countess Huntingdon [aged 25].

 On 12th September 1656 [her former husband] Philip Stanhope 1st Earl Chesterfield [aged 72] died.
-His succeeded grandson Philip [aged 22] succeeded 2nd Earl Chesterfield, 2nd Baron Stanhope of Shelford in Nottinghamshire.
+His grandson Philip [aged 22] succeeded 2nd Earl Chesterfield, 2nd Baron Stanhope of Shelford in Nottinghamshire.

 [her son] Henry Stanhope was born to Philip Stanhope 1st Earl Chesterfield and Catherine Hastings Countess Chesterfield.
 He married 1628 Katherine Wotton Countess Chesterfield, daughter of Thomas Wotton 2nd Baron Wotton, and had issue.